 You can imagine how disappointed I was after such a great experience to find my publishers (both print and on-line) and publishers for whom I regularly edited, going out of business one at a time.
 This influenced my decision to self-publish "The Sumnerian Secret," in 2016, which I wish to sell to major publisher.
 My plans for searching for a new agent who represented this type of work went out the window in September of that year when I was in a massive automobile accident and lost almost five months of both body useage and memory.

 This is a brand new, never seen book seeking a producer or publisher.
-It's main genre is romance, secondary genre, suspense.
+It's main genre is suspense drama, secondary romance.
 Here is a brief synopsis:

 CONFIDENTIAL CLIENTELE, at 79,000 words, is fiction based on facts learned as a journalist who has sat on tires and drank coffee from a corn can as she listened to the stories behind the grimy, hopeless faces.
 It is romantic suspense, with adult scenes.